(originally published on 16.08.2013, reviewed/rewritten on 13.04.2025, tested on Oracle Solaris 11.4 SRU 79)

 pfedit: User junior is not authorized to edit the file /etc/apache2/2.4/mime.types.

-As you have seen with the happy little admin accident, you really just have the authorization for the exact file at the exact location in the filesystem.
-You have to add an authorization for mime.types.
+As you have seen with the happy little admin accident, you really just have the authorisation for the exact file at the exact location in the filesystem.
+You have to add an authorisation for mime.types.

 root@testbed:~# profiles -p "httpd edit"